 Estimated time: 6 hours

 The long beachwalk on day four can be quite strenuous.
 Allow time to rest.
-On the way you pass Lekkerwater lodge.
+On the way you pass Lekkerwater beach lodge.
 Look out for the shy oystercatchers and whitebreasted cormorants basking in the sun.
 The intertidal pools on the wave-cut rock platforms and coral reefs are remarkable sights.
 The last stretch to Vaalkrans ambles through diverse coastal vegetation.

 Day 5: Vaalkrans to Koppie Alleen